Successfully investing in Singapore

 How would you describe the investment climate in Singapore?
 Which sectors offer the largest potential?

-According to the “IMD World Competitiveness Ranking 2023”, Singapore ranks fourth among the most competitive countries in the world; Germany is number 22 in this ranking.
 In 2023, the city-state was home to 4,200 regional headquarters of multinational companies.
-This confirms that Singapore's investment environment continues to be very good.
 The stable political system, world-class infrastructure, excellent connection to global trade, and top-rated education system are the foundations of the country's investment climate.
-In the regional context, Singapore clearly distinguishes itself from its neighbouring countries with regards to the rule of law and a strict policy on anti-corruption and anti-money laundering.
-Singapore is ranked number 5 out of 180 countries in the global corruption perception index of “Transparency International” in 2023.
+In the regional context, Singapore clearly distinguishes itself from its neighbouring countries with regards to its strong rule of law and a strict policy on anti-corruption and anti-money laundering.
+According to Transparency International’s 2024 Corruption Perceptions Index, Singapore was ranked the third-least corrupt country in the world—and first in the Asia-Pacific region.

-• Health care and biomedical science (e.g., medical technology and pharmaceutical industry)
+• Health care and biomedical science (e.g. medical technology and pharmaceutical industry)

 • Urban planning and development (including environmental and green technologies)